-Available on the CD ‘How Men Are’ via Virgin Records
+Available on the HEAVEN 17 album ‘How Men Are’ via Virgin Records

 HOWARD JONES Equality (1984)

-Starting not unlike A-HA’s ‘Take On Me’, ‘Equality’ exploited the new MIDI technology of the time like the Prophet T8 and Yamaha DX7 and combined it with Jones’ trusty Jupiter 8 and Pro-One; “it was one of those ones that really suited my live rig” HOWARD JONES told TEC.
-With its poignant human rights message, whether ‘Equality’ would have made a better single than the less controversial ‘Pearl in the Shell’ is a moot point, but the song was actually released as a single in South Africa as a commentary about the Apartheid regime.
-Unsurprisingly it failed to be a hit, but the point was made.
+Starting not unlike A-HA’s ‘Take On Me’, ‘Equality’ exploited new MIDI technology like the Prophet T8 and Yamaha DX7, combining it with a Jupiter 8 and Pro-One; “it was one of those ones that really suited my live rig” HOWARD JONES told ELECTRICITYCLUB.CO.UK.
+With its poignant human rights message, whether ‘Equality’ would have made a better single than the less controversial ‘Pearl in the Shell’ is a moot point, but the song was released as a single in South Africa as a commentary about Apartheid.

-Available on the CD ‘Human’s Lib’ via WEA Records
+Available on the HOWARD JONES album ‘Human’s Lib’ via Cherry Red Records

 ULTRAVOX White China (1984)

-Available on the CD ‘Lament’ via EMI Records
+Available on the ULTRAVOX album ‘Lament’ via EMI Records

 A-HA Scoundrel Days (1986)

-A-HA may have been perceived as a teenybop group in their heyday but their Nordic melancholic depth, which was apparent even on their only UK No1 ‘The Sun Always Shines On TV’, meant they had much to offer.
+A-HA were perceived as a teenybop group in their heyday, but their Nordic melancholic depth was apparent even on their only UK No1 ‘The Sun Always Shines On TV’.
 “Cut my wrist on a bad thought” is a superb piece of second language expression that no native speaker could have come up with.
 Morten Harket veers from a semi-spoken growl to his trademark falsetto for the terrific chorus while Pål Waaktaar’s twanginess adds some edge to Magne Furuholmen’s glacial synthetic atmospheres.
-A song that has survived through the years in the band’s live set, ‘Scoundrel Days’ is one of A-HA’s crowning achievements.

-Available on the 2CD ‘Scoundrel Days’ via WEA Records
+Available on the A-HA album ‘Scoundrel Days’ via WEA Records

 PET SHOP BOYS Tonight Is Forever (1986)

-Available on the CD ‘Please’ via EMI Records
+Available on the PET SHOP BOYS album ‘Please’ via EMI Records

 NEW ORDER Mr Disco (1989)

-‘Your Silent Face’ may be one of NEW ORDER’s best recordings but it was unlikely to have got prime time radio play as a single with its “why don’t you p*ss off?” quip!
+‘Your Silent Face’ may be one of NEW ORDER’s best songs, but it was unlikely to have got radio play as a single with its “why don’t you p*ss off?” quip!
 Meanwhile, ‘Mr Disco’ was the club friendly Mancunians in their Italo prime, complete with holiday romance lyrics and tongue-in-cheek syndrums.
-Many of the band’s hardcore following were dismayed by its passing resemblance to PET SHOP BOYS.
-But then Bernard Sumner went and did a whole project of stuff like this with ELECTRONIC, aided and abetted by Neil Tennant and Chris Lowe!
+Many of the band’s fans were dismayed by its passing resemblance to PET SHOP BOYS, but Bernard Sumner went and did a whole project of stuff like this with ELECTRONIC, aided and abetted by Messrs Tennant and Lowe!

-Available on the CD ‘Technique’ via WEA Records
+Available on the NEW ORDER album ‘Technique’ via WEA Records

 DEPECHE MODE Halo (1990)

-One of DEPECHE MODE’s greatest moments, Alan Wilder said to The Electricity Club: “From memory, the drums were sampled from LED ZEPPELIN’s ‘When the Levee Breaks’ (but secondhand from a rap record)… For the end choruses, there are some string samples which I think were derived from Elgar.
+One of DEPECHE MODE’s greatest moments, Alan Wilder said: “From memory, the drums were sampled from LED ZEPPELIN’s ‘When the Levee Breaks’ (but secondhand from a rap record)… For the end choruses, there are some string samples which I think were derived from Elgar.
 One of my techniques is to find sections of classical strings and transpose / stretch these, then add my own samples, in order to formulate new and unusual arrangements”.
-The song’s potential as a single was highlighted when a humourous but artistic promo film was made.
-‘Halo’ recently returned to the live set but in its more sedate GOLDFRAPP remix.

-Available on the CD ‘Violator’ via Mute Records
+Available on the DEPECHE MODE album ‘Violator’ via Mute Records

 ELEKTRIC MUSIC Kissing The Machine (1993)

-Available on the CD ‘Esperanto’ via SPV Records
+Available on the ELEKTRIC MUSIC album ‘Esperanto’ via SPV Records

 ERASURE Because You’re So Sweet (1994)

 The closing track on the ‘I Say I Say I Say’ album produced by HEAVEN 17 and BEF’s Martyn Ware, ‘Because You’re So Sweet’ was a pretty ballad representative of the maturer approach taken by Andy Bell and Vince Clarke for their seventh long player.
-Featuring ERASURE’s trademark sequences, there was also the self-imposed restriction of no drum machines being used so that all the album’s percussive templates were created using synths and driven by sequencers.
-It was the start of a synthetic love triangle with Clarke partnering Ware on the Illustrious sound projects and Bell contributing to BEF’s ‘Dark’ covers album.
+Featuring ERASURE’s trademark sequences, there was also the self-imposed restriction of no drum machines being used, so that all the album’s percussive templates were created using synths and driven by sequencers.

-Available on the CD ‘I Say I Say I Say’ via Mute Records
+Available on the ERASURE album ‘I Say I Say I Say’ via Mute Records

 MOBY First Cool Hive (1997)

-There might have been around eight singles from 1999’s ‘Play’ to compliment the entire album’s ubiquitous media synchronisation but in the days of 1995’s ‘Everything Is Wrong’ Mute Records were slightly more restrained with just five!
-Surprisingly, this instrumental missed out on singular distribution.
-One of the highlights from MOBY’s genre hopping long player, the looping bass sample of ‘First Cool Hive’ was like an update of ‘Empires & Dance’ era SIMPLE MINDS while female voice samples and beautiful synth strings gave it a mysterious ENIGMA-tic touch.
-Appropriately, it was used in the closing sequence of the Wes Craven horror flick ‘Scream’.
+There might have been around eight singles from 1999’s ‘Play’ but in the days of 1995’s ‘Everything Is Wrong’, Mute Records were more restrained with just five!
+Surprisingly, this vivid instrumental missed out on singular distribution.
+One of the highlights from the genre hopping MOBY long player, the looping bass sample of ‘First Cool Hive’ was like an update of ‘Empires & Dance’ era SIMPLE MINDS while female voice samples and beautiful synth strings gave it a mysterious ENIGMA-tic touch.

-Available on the CD ‘Everything Is Wrong’ via Mute Records
+Available on the MOBY album ‘Everything Is Wrong’ via Mute Records

 LADYTRON Discotraxx (2001)

-‘Mu-tron’ may have opened LADYTRON’s debut album ‘604’ but the pulsating salvo at the start of ‘Discotraxx’ signalled the album’s intent… the return of the synthesizer as an instrument of value and integrity, not a novelty to mock the past.
+‘Mu-tron’ may have opened LADYTRON’s debut album ‘604’ but the pulsating salvo at the start of ‘Discotraxx’ signalled the album’s intent… the return of the synthesizer as an instrument of value and integrity, not as a novelty to mock the past.
 From the moment Mira Aroyo deadpans in Bulgarian and Helen Marnie’s sweet but resigned voice kicks in about “the boy I know”, a new dawn is heralding for electronic pop.
-LADYTRON certainly deserve greater recognition for their trailblazing during that landfill indie hangover which prospered post-Britpop…
+LADYTRON certainly deserve greater recognition for their trailblazing.

-Available on the CD ‘604’ via Nettwerk Records
+Available on the LADYTRON album ‘604’ via Nettwerk Records

 GOLDFRAPP Lovely 2 C U (2005)

-Available on the CD ‘Supernature’ via Mute Records
+Available on the GOLDFRAPP album ‘Supernature’ via Mute Records